rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

     OpenStack installations.

     Rackspace-specific resources are clearly marked in our documentation and begin with the word **Rackspace**.
-For a full list of supported resource types, please see [List resources](https://developer.rackspace.com/docs/cloud-orchestration/v1/api-reference/stack-resources/#list-resources).
+To obtain a full list of supported resource types, see the documentation for the [list resources](https://developer.rackspace.com/docs/cloud-orchestration/v1/api-reference/stack-resources/#list-resources) API operation.

     **Note**: The **OS:Heat:ChefSolo** resource in this list is a Rackspace-contributed resource that is incorrectly labeled as Heat.